 TAD strives for the highest ethical standards in research.
 Authors are responsible for:

-- Stating all conflicts of interest
+- Stating all conflicts of interest and funding sources

 - Ensuring the manuscript language is inclusive